Reproducing kernel Hilbert spaces generated by the binomial coefficients: The binomial Fourier transform

 \section{The binomial Fourier transform}

 In this section we introduce the first family of transforms.
-We then use them in order to characterize functions on $\mathbb Z_+$ belonging to $\mathcal H(K)$, their properties, analyticity and algebraic.
+We then use them in order to characterize functions on $\mathbb Z_+$ belonging to $\mathcal H(K)$, their properties, both analytic and algebraic.
 For example in Theorem \ref{tm54}, we give a natural isomorphism between $\mathcal H(K)$ and the Hardy space of the disk.
-In Theorem \ref{tm512} we show that the ONB vectors $e_n$ in $\mathcal H(K)$ from \eqref{eqen} generate an algebra, or rather a hypergroup.
+In Theorem \ref{tm512} we show that the orthonornal vectors $e_n$ in $\mathcal H(K)$ from \eqref{eqen} generate an algebra, or rather a hypergroup.
 See \cite{MR2606478}.\\

 The definition of the $\mbox{}^\blacktriangle$-transform does not need the hypothesis that the sequence is in $\ell_2(\mathbb Z_+)$, and is as follows:

 \begin{definition} Let $f$ be a function from $\mathbb Z_+$ into $\mathbb R$.
 The binomial Fourier transform of $f$ is defined by